Marker-Inc-Korea/RAGchain-docs/utils/linker/dynamo_linker.md

 DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.

 ## Usage
-To use the RedisLinker class, you first need to set the required **environment variables**.
+To use the DynamoLinker class, you first need to set the required **environment variables**.
 These include `LINKER_TYPE`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, and `DYNAMODB_TABLE_NAME`.

 ```Python